-Always use a good quality potting soil such as Happy Frog potting soil for planting in pots, and use compost such as Lady Bug Revitalizer Compost for planting in the ground.
+Always use a good quality potting soil such as Happy Frog potting soil for planting in pots, and use composts such as Heirloom Leaf Mold Compost or Happy Frog Soil Conditioner for planting in the ground.
 Incorporate fertilizer such as Happy Frog 5-8-4 Fruit and Flower at the time of planting and top-dress with fertilizer monthly during the growing season.

 The following vegetables may be direct-seeded into the garden in the early part of March: English peas, beans (bush or pole) carrots, corn, radishes, lettuce, turnips, parsnips and spinach.
 If it is a late spring you can still plant asparagus crowns and potatoes, but they need to get into the ground ASAP.

 Plant transplants of eggplant, tomatoes, and peppers after March 15th.
 You can always get these going early in containers, protecting them from cold weather, and have a “super-size” transplant which will produce more than those small transplants planted at the same time.